jamesedaugherty/refactored-horiseon/README.md

 I made a lot of mistakes and I'm excited to look back at this a year from now and see my progress as a developer.

+I couldn't figure out how to adjust the capitalization of the assets folder.
+I had to keep it as "Assets".

 Here is the URL: https://jamesedaugherty.github.io/refactored-horiseon/